 Whether public or private, il Veglione di Capodanno (the New Year’s party) typically lasts all night.
 As they head home at the dawn of Capodanno (New Year’s Day), weary revelers watch the first sunrise—and look out for the first person they see in the newborn year.
 According to ancient traditions, an old man or a hunchbacked person carries good luck, while a child or a priest brings bad luck in the upcoming year.

 Il conto alla rovescia -- the countdown to midnight (meno 10, meno 9, meno 8, meno 7 ...)

 I botti di capodanno -- New Year’s firecrackers and fireworks

 “Anno nuovo, vita nuova” -- new year, new life (let’s make a fresh start)

-Dianne Hales is the author of LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.
+Dianne Hales is the author of MONA LISA: A Life DIscovered and LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.